avakiai/statistical-learning/README.md

 ### Sneak Peak Figs.
 <img src="https://github.com/avakiai/statistical-learning/blob/master/3_results/Fig_1.jpg" width="600" height="500"/>
 Fig. 1.
 Implicit learning of a pseudo-language leads to rapid reactiom time facilitation for target syllables in predictable locations.

+Note that the Experiments 1 and 2 in the manuscript refer to "exp 3" and "exp 4", respectively, in the code.